Itscox History, Family Crest & Coats of Arms

 The history of the name Itscox goes back 1066 when the Norman Conquest of England occurred.
 Soon after this event, the name would have been given to a the personal name Richard.
 It is composed of the elements Hitch, which is a pet form of the name Richard, and the suffix -cock, a medieval term of endearment.
 In Old English, patronyms were formed by adding a variety of suffixes to personal names, which changed over time and from place to place.
 For example, in the 12th and 13th centuries, the most common patronymic names included the word filius, which meant son.
 However, by the 14th century, the suffix son had replaced these earlier versions.

 The surname Itscox was first found in various shires and counties throughout Britain.
 One of the first records of the name was simply listed as Hichecoc with no personal name in the Assize Rolls of Cheshire in 1260.

 A similar entry with no personal name appeared in the Hundredorum Rolls of 1273 for Yorkshire as Hichecok.
 The Subsidy Rolls of Worcestershire listed Richard Hichecokes there in 1327 and John Higecok was listed in the Subsidy Rolls of Cambridgeshire in the same year.
 William Hygecok, Hichecok were listed in 1329 and 1360.
 The Yorkshire Poll Tax Rolls of 1379 list Willelmus Higecok.

-Important Dates for the Itscox family
+Early History of the Itscox family

 Itscox Spelling Variations